remoteinterview/zero/packages/core/README.md

 - Add a `"build"` command to pre-build all files to speed up cold boots.
 Don't forget to run `npm run build` in your build step (in your Dockerfile, `heroku-postbuild`, etc)

 After this, you can follow the instructions from your cloud provider for deploying a Node.js app.

+### Heroku Buildpack

+We provide an official [Buildpack for Heroku](https://github.com/remoteinterview/zero-heroku-buildpack).
+If you are deploying on Heroku, this is the easiest way.

 ### Changing Server's Port